Dunkl--Pauli Oscillator in an Aharonov--Bohm Flux: Restriction of Admissible Angular Sectors and Thermodynamic Signatures: Conclusion

-In this work, we studied the Dunkl--deformed Pauli oscillator in two dimensions in the presence of an Aharonov--Bohm (AB) flux.
-The incorporation of Dunkl operators introduces reflection symmetry into the Pauli Hamiltonian, while the magnetic flux produces a topological phase that modifies the quantization of angular momentum.
+In this work, we analyzed a two-dimensional Dunkl–Pauli oscillator in the presence of an Aharonov–Bohm (AB) flux, focusing on the interplay between a singular topological gauge field and reflection symmetry encoded through Dunkl operators.

-By solving the corresponding eigenvalue problem, the exact energy spectrum of the system was obtained.
-The reflection symmetry leads to two distinct sectors characterized by $\varepsilon=\pm1$, each associated with specific constraints on the Dunkl parameters and on the allowed values of the angular quantum number.
-As a consequence, the energy levels depend explicitly on both the reflection symmetry and the AB flux parameter.

-Using the derived spectrum, the canonical partition function was constructed and expressed in a unified analytical form.
-This formulation allowed the calculation of the main thermodynamic quantities, including the Helmholtz free energy, internal energy, entropy, and heat capacity.
-The results show that the magnetic flux modifies the ground-state energy through the lowest admissible angular momentum $\ell_0$, which directly affects the thermodynamic behavior of the system.

-The analysis further indicates that the influence of the AB flux is significant in the low-temperature regime, where the ground state dominates the partition function, whereas at high temperatures the thermodynamic quantities approach the standard oscillator limit.
-These results demonstrate that the combined effects of reflection symmetry and topological gauge phases lead to characteristic modifications of the spectral and thermodynamic properties of the Dunkl--Pauli oscillator.
+The main result is the emergence of a \textbf{lowest admissible angular quantum number} $\ell_0$, arising from the regularity condition $K_\pm > -1$ together with the matching conditions at the flux tube.
+This leads to a compatibility relation $\nu_1 + \varepsilon \nu_2 = 0$ between the Dunkl parameters and the reflection sector.
+As a consequence, the set of allowed angular momentum states is restricted in a flux- and deformation-dependent way, resulting in an effective restructuring of the Hilbert space.

+To probe the physical consequences of this constraint, we constructed the canonical partition function by summing over the admissible states, with $\ell_0$ entering through the ground-state energy $E_0$.
+The resulting thermodynamic quantities show that this spectral restriction has direct observable implications.
+In particular, the low-temperature behavior is governed by the modified ground state, while the heat capacity exhibits a flux-controlled Schottky-type anomaly.
+The Dunkl parameter $\nu$ affects only the energy scale via $E_0$, without modifying the excitation structure.
+At high temperatures, the system approaches the classical two-dimensional oscillator limit.

+\textbf{These results demonstrate that the Aharonov--Bohm flux, when combined with Dunkl reflection symmetry, imposes a constraint on the admissible Hilbert space rather than merely shifting the energy spectrum, with the emergence of $\ell_0$ as its key manifestation.}

+Future extensions may include time-dependent fluxes, non-Abelian gauge fields, and higher-dimensional reflection groups.
+The predicted thermodynamic signatures could also be explored experimentally in mesoscopic systems such as quantum rings or quantum dots with tunable magnetic flux and spin-dependent interactions.